AlexanderChaker/DevToolbox/README.md

 - The app will use the diffs to generate SQL statements and deploy on the server

 # TODO
-- Re-add collapsable nav menu
-- Add a modifiable File List after the diffs have been created, with support for drag-and-drop and delete
+- Add a sortable File List after the diffs have been created
-- Catch all exceptions that crash the app, replace with Toast notifications (Application Level)
-- Catch exception when cannot connect to database or repo
 - Implement "Cancel" feature when running SQL queries
-- Refactor Logs, change the UI console and the way the services write to the Logs variable